ptkoz/avr-token-generator/README.md

 * Messages starting with `"TKN:"`

 This is how new tokens are sent to the controlling unit.
 You should reply with simple `"OK"` followed by `LF` (warning: NOT `CRLF`) to inform device that everything is OK and user may authorize himself with the token.
+If you reply with anything different than `"OK\n"`, eg. `"FAIL\n"`, the token will be discarded and another token will be generated.
+This process will continue up to the timeout defined in application.

 ## Credits